National Mall and West Potomac Park, from 3rd to 23rd Streets, NW

 Dear Mr. Acosta:

-In its meeting of 17 May, the Commission of Fine Arts was pleased to hear an information presentation by the National Capital Planning Commission staff on the proposed update of the Streetscape Manual for the National Mall roads improvement program.
-The Commission expressed appreciation for the effort to revise the manual, and provided the following comments for its development.
+In its public meeting of 17 February conducted by videoconference, the Commission of Fine Arts was pleased to hear an information presentation by the National Capital Planning Commission staff on the comprehensive update of the Streetscape Manual for the National Mall and its proposed streetscape design guidelines for vertical and surface elements.
+The Commission expressed appreciation for the effort to coordinate projects within the Mall and its vicinity, providing the following comments for the development of this and forthcoming planning documents.

-The Commission looks forward to review of the Streetscape Manual as a product of the planning effort for the protection and stewardship of this nationally significant urban landscape and its infrastructure.
+In conclusion, the Commission members expressed support for the new agreement with the District of Columbia Government to study the precincts adjacent to the Monumental Core, which would help to connect the planning area within the larger urban context.
+The Commission looks forward to continued review of revisions to the Streetscape Manual and related documents as products of the planning effort for the stewardship of this nationally significant urban landscape.
 For the development of the next submission, please consult with the Commission staff which, as always, is available to assist you.

 /s/Thomas E. Luebke, FAIA